Google Summer of Code - 2019

 Real-Time addition of Comments

-Real-Time addition of Comment is similar to that of an addition of Answer.
+For Real-Time addition of Comment we will use WebSockets using ActionCable here also.
+Whenever a new or comment is created we will find all the peoples who are following that node and then perform Broadcasting operation in the Background using active jobs.
 We have to create a separate channel and add an after_create callback to call a background function which will call an active job perform function which will Broadcast to the specified users.
 And on the client side subscribe to those channels for getting the data.

 Sensor data upload and display library